erdavids/Just-Write/README.md

 ## Usage

 The menu options for this editor are all accessible through the prompt in the bottom left of the screen.
-For a full list of available actions, please take a look at the [Usage Guide]
+For a full list of available actions, please take a look at the [Guide](https://github.com/erdavids/Just-Write/blob/master/GUIDE.md)

 ## Contributing

 I'd love for people to contribute to the project by adding themes and functionality.
-If you are planning to make a pull request, please check out the [Contribution Guide].
+If you are planning to make a pull request, please check out the [Contribution Guide](https://github.com/erdavids/Just-Write/blob/master/CONTRIBUTING.md).